Jim Maloney: Early years

-Born and raised in Fresno, California, his parents were Earl and Marjorie (née Kickashear) Maloney, and he has a sister, Jeanne.
-His father was a sandlot and semi-professional baseball player on the west coast in the 1930s, who later opened one of the largest used car dealerships in Fresno.
+Maloney was born and raised in Fresno, California.
+His parents were Earl and Marjorie (née Kickashear) Maloney, and he has a sister, Jeanne.
+His father was a sandlot and semi-professional baseball player on the West Coast in the 1930s, who later opened one of the largest used car dealerships in Fresno.

 After playing Little League and Babe Ruth baseball, Maloney earned a reputation as one of the finest athletes in the history of Fresno High School.

 Though he starred on the basketball and football teams, his passion was baseball.
-As a shortstop, he batted .310, .340, and .500 in his sophomore through senior seasons while leading the team to three consecutive undefeated seasons and Northern Yosemite League championships from 1956 to 1958.
+As a shortstop, he batted .310, .340, and .500 in his sophomore through senior seasons, while leading the team to three consecutive undefeated seasons and Northern Yosemite League championships from 1956 to 1958.
 He was scouted by all 16 Major League teams as a shortstop.
-After briefly attending UC Berkeley, Maloney attended Fresno City College where he pitched for the baseball team at the urging of scout Bobby Mattick; he eventually signed with the Cincinnati Reds in 1959 for a reported $100,000.
+After briefly attending UC Berkeley, Maloney attended Fresno City College, where he pitched for the baseball team at the urging of scout Bobby Mattick.
+He signed with the Cincinnati Reds in 1959 for a reported $100,000.

 Career

+At age 21 in 1961, Maloney had one appearance in relief in the World Series, hurling 2/3 of an inning early in the fifth and final game as the Reds fell to the New York Yankees.

 In 1963, Maloney was 23–7 and struck out 265 batters; in 1965, he was 20–9 and struck out 244; in 1966, he was 16–8 and struck out 216; and in 1968, he was 16–10 and struck out 181.
-At age 21 in 1961, Maloney had one appearance in relief in the World Series, hurling 2/3 of an inning early in the fifth and final game as the Reds fell to the New York Yankees.

 Injuries shortened his career, robbing him of the chance to pitch for the "Big Red Machine"—the fabled Cincinnati NL dynasty from 1970–79.
 Maloney ruptured his Achilles tendon in the 1970 preseason and tried to pitch through it, but was ineffective.
 He pitched in only seven games for the Reds and he was winless in three starts.
-He was traded from the Reds to the Angels for Greg Garrett on December 15, 1970.
-With the Angels in 1971, he was winless in four starts and made nine other appearances in relief.
+He was traded to the Angels for Greg Garrett on December 15, 1970.
+He was winless in four starts and nine appearances in relief in 1971, then retired.

-Over his career, he won 134 games (all with the Reds) and lost 84, with an ERA of 3.19.
+Over his career, he won 134 games and lost 84, with an ERA of 3.19.
 In 1973, he was elected to the Cincinnati Reds Hall of Fame.
-As a hitter, Maloney was better than average, posting a .201 batting average (126-for-628) with 51 runs, 7 home runs, 53 RBI and 33 bases on balls.
+As a hitter, Maloney was better than average, posting a .201 batting average (126-for-628) with 7 home runs, 53 RBI, 51 runs, and 33 bases on balls.
 Defensively, he was about average, recording a .957 fielding percentage.